MOHAMMADABDULHASEEB/DEEP-FAKE-VIDEO-DETECTION-SYSTEM/README.md

 # DEEP-FAKE-VIDEO-DETECTION-SYSTEM
-Deepfake Video Detection is a web-based and AI-powered platform designed to automatically identify manipulated videos created using deep learning techniques.
-With the rise of synthetic media, this project aims to help users, researchers, and organizations detect fake videos quickly and accurately, ensuring authenticity.
+Deepfake technology has advanced rapidly, making it harder than ever to distinguish real from fake videos.
+These manipulated videos are being misused in misinformation campaigns, fraud, and identity theft.

+This project presents a real-time deepfake detection system powered by deep learning (CNNs & RNNs).
+By analyzing both spatial and temporal inconsistencies, our system can accurately classify videos as real or fake — making it applicable for live streaming, social media monitoring, and video conferencing security.